 What is supervised learning?

-Supervised learning is a machine learning technique that uses labeled datasets to train artificial intelligence algorithm models to identify the underlying patterns and relationships between input features and outputs.
+Supervised learning is a machine learning technique that uses labeled data sets to train artificial intelligence (AI) models to identify the underlying patterns and relationships.
 The goal of the learning process is to create a model that can predict correct outputs on new real-world data.

-Labeled data consists of example data points along with the correct outputs or answers.
-As input data is fed into the machine learning algorithm, it adjusts its weights until the model has been fitted appropriately.
-Labeled training data explicitly teaches the model to identify the relationships between features and data labels.
+Labeled data sets consist of sample data points along with the correct outputs or answers.
+As input data is fed into the machine learning algorithm, it adjusts its parameters until the model has been fitted appropriately.
+Labeled training data provides a “ground truth,” explicitly teaching the model to identify the relationships between features and data labels.

 How supervised learning works

-Supervised learning uses a labeled training dataset to understand the relationships between inputs and output data.
-Data scientists manually create training datasets containing input data along with the corresponding labels.
-Supervised learning trains the model to apply the correct outputs to new input data in real-world use cases.
+Supervised learning techniques use a labeled training dataset to understand the relationships between inputs and output data.
+Data scientists manually create ground truth training datasets containing input data along with the corresponding labels.
+Supervised learning trains the model to apply the correct outputs to unseen data in real-world use cases.

 During training, the model’s algorithm processes large datasets to explore potential correlations between inputs and outputs.
 Then, model performance is evaluated with test data to find out whether it was trained successfully.
 Cross-validation is the process of testing a model using a different portion of the dataset.